PyLadiesBerlin/resources/README.md

-materials
+Materials from talks
 =========

-Slides and exercises from talks
+Slides, exercises and links to all the useful material.